Lesbians in the Spanish Second Republic

 Lesbians in the Second Spanish Republic and Civil War period were doubly discriminated against, as a result of their gender and sexual practices.
 Prior to the Second Republic, lesbians in Spain were largely ignored, eclipsed by gay men.
 They faced discrimination as they challenged definitions around what it meant to be a woman.
 While homosexuality was not condemned by law, it was possible for lesbians to face more severe punishment when charged with violation of morals because of their sexual orientation.

 During the Dictatorship of Primo de Rivera, the first modern laws specifically punishing homosexual acts came into force, though few cases ever came to court because gays and lesbians were considered by jurists to have mental illness.
 Lesbians also lived in a culture oriented around the Roman Catholic Church, which set gender norms and dictated laws which left women in general with few rights and little social capital.
 Where lesbians were more accepted, they tended to be stereotypes as either very masculine or overly feminine.
 Their social capital was at its strongest during this period in Madrid.
 A few prominent lesbians would rise in this period, though their lesbianism would not be known by wider society in many cases until many years later.
-These women included Marisa Roësset, Victoria Kent, Carmen de Burgos, Irene Polo, Carmen Conde, Matilde Ras and Elena Fortún who were all part of a lesbian circle during the 1920s.
+These women included Marisa Roësset, Victoria Kent, Carmen de Burgos, Irene Polo, Carmen Conde, Matilde Ras and Elena Fortún who were all part of the Sapphic Circle of Madrid during the 1920s.